act-rules/act-rules.github.io/_rules/html-lang-valid-bf051a.md

 #### Passed Example 4

-The `lang` attribute specified has a non-empty value & a valid primary language subtag.
+The `lang` attribute specified is neither empty ("") nor only [whitespace](#whitespace) value and a valid primary language subtag.
 The rule checks for the presence of either `lang` or `xml:lang`.
 Empty value specified for the other attribute is ignored.

 ```html
 <html lang="fr" xml:lang=""></html>